jonasmore/JellyJams/SETTINGS.md

 PUID=1000
 PGID=1000
 ```

 **Notes:**

 - `JELLYJAMS_DATA_DIR_HOST` - Create this directory before starting the container.
 - `PLAYLIST_DIR_HOST` - JellyJams needs direct R/W access to Jellyfin's playlists directory.
-- `MUSIC_DIR_HOST` - Read-only access to your Jellyfin music library is needed if you want JellyJams to pull artwork from there.
+- `MUSIC_DIR_HOST` - Read-only access to you Jellyfin music library is needed if you want Jellyjams to pull artwork from there.
 - `MUSIC_DIR_CONTAINER` - The music needs to be mapped to the same directory in the container as it is in Jellyfin.
 This is because JellyJams gets the path of music sub-directories from the Jellyfin API, which provides the path as it is in the Jellyfin container.

 **User / Group Identifiers:**

 Permissions issues can arise between the host OS and the container, we avoid this issue by allowing you to specify the user PUID and group PGID.

 Ensure any volume directories on the host are owned by the same user you specify and any permissions issues will vanish.
 Jellyfin and JellyJams need to use the same PUID and PGUI, because they both write to the playlists directory.

 Commonly on the host, PUID=1000 and PGID=1000.
 To find yours use `id your_user` as below:

 ```bash
 id your_user
 # Example output: